ietf-wg-cellar/ebml-specification/specification.markdown

 #### path

-Within an EBML Schema, the XPath of `@path` attribute is `/EBMLSchema/element/@path`.
+Within an EBML Schema, the XPath of the `@path` attribute is `/EBMLSchema/element/@path`.

 The path defines the allowed storage locations of the EBML Element within